 Ashiok Pack Bundle

 The Ashiok Pack Bundle is $49.99 and includes the following items:

 From this we can see we are getting $64.41 in value

 We really don't need to break this down too much.
 Booster packs are worth $1.11/ea, and by buying 50 packs, you can already see you are saving over $5 off that price.
 The bonus Ashiok Card Style and Sleeve is just gravy on top.

 Buying Both Bundles will set you back $99.98.
 For your efforts, you will receive the Kunoros pet for free.
 This same pet currently sells for $19.32 in the store.

 You will need to analyze the Elspeth Play Bundle to see if this bonus pet value makes up for the huge deficit in value you receive in this bundle.
-If you again removed the 10 bonus levels and combined remaining value, you are at $101.82 in value.
-This basically gives you the pet for $1.84, making buying both bundles a good value if you also plan to buy the Kunoros pet.
+If you again removed the 10 bonus levels and combined remaining value, you are at $101.82 in value, barely a dollar more than the purchase price.
+Of course then you get the free pet for $19.32, bringing the total value to $121.14.

 In this article I explain how to calculate out all of the values I am using in my various articles for assigning real world values to all of Arena's virtual in game items.

 You may think this is frivolous and silly, but this can be useful for determining if you want to buy certain items in game with real money or not.
 It helps us determine if you want use wild cards or just buy a package from the store with gems.
 It helps us figure out how much value we're getting for the money we spend, or how much value we are receiving for those of us who play for free.

 Assigning real world value does have a purpose.